Social Death 1 / 3 of Brazilian workers refuse to work with seropositives

 The survey, conducted in partnership with Zogby International, interviewed 11.820 1,000 people over the internet between 30 in March and 27 in April of 2010.
-In Brazil, they were 804 interviews.
-Despite this resistance to sharing workplace activities, Brazil has proved to be one of the countries most averse to travel restrictions against HIV carriers - measures that prevent infected people from entering countries.
+In Brazil, 804 interviews were.
+Despite this resistance to the sharing of activities in the workplace, Brazil was one of the countries most averse to travel restrictions against HIV carriers - measures to prevent infected persons from entering countries.
 At least 75% of Brazilians interviewed do not agree with this type of limitation - in China, 61% of respondents approve the measure.

 Brazilians are against travel restrictions.

 Editor's note.
-They are stingy because they know that those who can not get a job can not afford to leave the country
+They are stingy because they know that who can not find a job can not afford to leave the country

-The UN report says that Brazilians are divided over the capacity of the government (s) to face AIDS.
-According to the survey, half of the interviewees believe that the country knows how to fight the disease, and a little less than half, around 40% states that Brazil does not face the problem as it should face.
+The UN report says that Brazilians are divided on the ability of the government (s) to face AIDS.
+According to the survey, half of the interviewees believe that the country knows how to fight the disease, and a little less than half, about 40% states that Brazil does not face the problem as it should face.

 For Brazilians, what prevents a more effective work to combat the disease is, firstly, the availability of resources, followed by prejudice against the carriers and the amount of health services.

 The result is that a quarter (25%) of Brazilians say they are prone to get infected with the virus.
 In the United States and South Africa, this rate is around 5% and 14%, respectively.